-Armando Medinaceli, Indigenous education director at NĀTIFS (North American Traditional Indigenous Food Systems), speaks about quinoa, corn, and amaranth in the context of their importance to Indigenous people in other parts of the world.
-He goes on to explain the difference between the imposition of wheat on colonized Indigenous populations, and the voluntary inclusion of wheat into traditional foods like empanadas.
+Armando Medinaceli, Indigenous Education Director at NĀTIFS (North American Traditional Indigenous Food Systems), speaks about quinoa, corn, and amaranth in the context of their importance to Indigenous people in other parts of the world.
+He explains the difference between the imposition of wheat on colonized Indigenous populations and the voluntary inclusion of wheat into traditional foods like empanadas.
 Armando Medinaceli Interview

 History and appeal

 Sprouted grains have been around for centuries, sometimes intentionally and sometimes not.
 When farmers stored their grains, occasionally they were exposed to water, resulting in the formation of tiny sprouts.1 Sprouts are said to have been prescribed by ancient Chinese physicians and used by 16th-century pirates to prevent scurvy.2